OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 3. Open the file **./src/taskpane/taskpane.js**.

-4. Locate the line that assigns a click handler to the `insert-text-outside-range` button, and add the following code after that line:
+4. Within the `Office.onReady` method call, locate the line that assigns a click handler to the `insert-text-outside-range` button, and add the following code after that line:

     ```js
     document.getElementById("replace-text").onclick = replaceText;